The flood of ketosis

 To conclude, I consider myself the luckiest person for discovering what prevents me from getting the nightmare-like 3-day lasting migraine attacks at least twice a month.
 And I don’t have to continuously remain in ketosis to be this lucky.
 Plus, not being in ketosis all the time, does not make me any less fit.

 If you feel only the state of ketosis works well for you, keep it on.
 And if you’ve never been in ketosis, I highly recommend trying out this “stressful event.”
 Exercise and intermittent fasting might help you feel and look better, and jump into ketosis quicker.
-If you don’t start feeling great after a week or two of being in ketosis, ask fellow ketonians for advice but keep listening to your body (or a doctor).
+If you don’t start feeling great after a week or two of being in ketosis, ask fellow ketonians for advice but keep listening to your body (and doctor).
 No-one should feel like crap for too long.

 |Nutritional and medical disclaimer|